-Why we care: Every time I see this guy I half-expect him to offer me a magical Rolex that fell off the back of a truck.
-Instead he offers me something 'exotic', which is not much better, but everyone just turns a blind eye because the swag he hands out is too awesome.
-No, seriously, look at his in-game description: "Xr comes and goes freely, his strange curios too valuable to risk driving him from the Tower."
-Also, I cannot be the only one that noticed he has no face.
+Why we care: Every time we see this guy in Destiny we half-expect him to offer a magical Rolex that fell off the back of a space truck.
+Instead he offers something 'Exotic', which isn't much better, but everyone just turns a blind eye because the swag he hands out is too awesome.
+No, seriously, look at his in-game description: 'Xur comes and goes freely, his strange curios too valuable to risk driving him from the Tower'.
+Also, we cannot be the only one that notices he has no face.

 Why we care: One good look at this guy sets off about a thousand alarm bells.
 The hunched shoulders, the crazy bloodshot eyes, the inhumanly long nose.
 That becomes even clearer when he starts visiting you in your dreams like a dapper Freddy Kruger and telling you that terrible misfortune will soon befall you.
 Yet despite all of that, he's a perfectly polite guy who really does seem to want to help you out with all your Persona-splicing and fortune-telling needs.

 Our best guess: Between his bizarre appearance (seriously dude, are you making a face or what?) and impressive mystical abilities, he probably ran away to join the circus at a young age as a penny fortune-teller.
 He doesn't have the friendly look or stage presence of the Miss Cleo crowd of psychics though, and summoning demons probably doesn't go over well with carnival-goers once they figure out the things are real.
 So he sold his tent, rented a trans-dimensional limo, and got a gig peddling monsters to teenagers.
 It's a living.

 The Wolf Among Us' Ginger Man